d-gamedev-team/gfm/README.md

   * logging interface for everything which need to output messages.
   * correctness and functionality are favoured over speed.
   * wrappers are lightweight layers that expose the C libraries objects, turn every error code into an D exception and makes it easier to use the library correctly.
-  * as much as possible, gfm emit warnings when something goes wrong, try to recover when it makes sense and log every problem.
+  * as much as possible, GFM emit warnings when something goes wrong, try to recover when it makes sense and log every problem.